All Perspectives

 Why is GDP an inadequate measure for tourism performance?

 GDP captures total visitor spending in aggregate.
-It does not tell you who spent it, how long they stayed, where in the country the spending went, or whether the economic activity reached local communities.
 Two destinations can report identical GDP contributions while producing entirely different outcomes for residents.
-GDP also does not capture environmental or social costs.
-It is a metric worth monitoring.
-It is not a KPI.
+GDP captures neither environmental nor social costs.
+GDP is a metric worth monitoring, not the primary KPI.

 What should replace GDP as the primary tourism KPI?